Giving back 1% for the planet

 The need for planetary action is real and pressing, but there is a problem.
 Globally, only 3% of philanthropic giving goes to the environment.
 The non-profit 1% for the Planet, is on a mission to change that by bringing investment and doers together to accelerate smart environmental giving.
 Their intent is to help fund a diverse range of environmental organisations so that collectively they can be a more powerful source in solving the world’s problems.

-Every year since 2016, Pukka has given 1% of our sales (not profit) to environmental and social initiatives.
+Every year since 2016, Pukka has given 1% of our sales (not profit) to environmental and social projects.